 Most trekkers reduce expenses by using purification tablets or refillable bottles.
 This approach also minimizes plastic waste in the region.

-Guide and Porter Cost for Langtang Valley Trek
+Guide and Porter Cost for the Langtang Valley Trek

 This fee generally includes: